OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 For each processed day of data, 8 output products are created.
 To see a larger view of the images below, right-click on the image and click *Open image in new tab*.

-**TODO egiles 2017-03-10 change out the workflow images to the correct format**

 1. The originally downloaded national SNODAS .tar file
 	- ```SNODAS_YYYYMMDD.tar```
 	![download](file-structure-images/download.PNG)